 How you think is directly related to how you eat

-We’ve all heard the phrase, “you are what you eat”.
-But have you ever considered that what you eat directly affects that way you think and thus the decisions you make everyday which will consequently affect the course of your life?
+We’ve all heard the phrase “you are what you eat.”
+But have you ever considered that what you eat directly affects that way you think and thus, the decisions you make every day which will consequently affect the course of your life?

-Dr. Amen also states that “you loose about 85,000 neurons per day and your lifestyle and behaviour either accelerate that process or decelerate it.”
+Dr. Amen also states that “you lose about 85,000 neurons per day and your lifestyle and behaviour either accelerate that process or decelerate it.”

 - Eat berries: Berries contain potent antioxidants that protect the brain from free radical damage.
 Free radicals damage brain tissue and speed up brain degeneration.

 - Eat fish and take fish oils: The brain is 60% fat.
 Fish oils contain the best fats (omega-3) for building the brain.
 Specifically, DHA makes up a large portion of that fat and is an especially important omega-3.

 - Consume brain-boosting phospholipids: Phospholipids such as phosphatidylcholine (PC) and phosphatidylserine (PS) have been shown to improve memory, slow down brain degeneration, and prevent dementia to name a few.
 The best source of PC is non-GMO soy lecithin.
 PS can be found in supplemental form.

 These 7 simple brain-protecting tips will not only afford you benefit in the long-term, but you will notice benefits right away.
-Clients have mentioned “side-effects” of feeling happier, improved memory, more energy, less headaches, and just a generalized feeling of well-being.
+Clients have mentioned “side-effects” of feeling happier, improved memory, more energy, less headaches, and just a general feeling of well-being.